 Where the senior leadership's responsibilities include formal oversight of and accountability for climate, human rights and/or other systematic sustainability issues, it is considered good practice for this to include oversight and accountability for setting and monitoring targets or objectives on these topics.

 Additional reporting guidance In this indicator, senior-level bodies and roles with 'formal oversight of and accountability for responsible investment' refer to those bodies and roles with management and governance responsibility for ensuring that the organisation implements its policies and achieves its objectives in relation to responsible investment.
 This includes the board, trustees, senior executive-level staff, investment committees, heads of department and equivalent.

 Other resources For further guidance, see: An introduction to responsible investment: policy, structure and process Investment policy: process and practice Minimum requirements for investor membership PRI resources on climate, human rights, and other ESG factors and systematic sustainability issues Investing with SDG outcomes: a five-part framework The PRI's investment tools, which showcase how responsible investment can be incorporated into specific asset classes An introduction to responsible investment: screening PRI resources on stewardship, including Active Ownership 2.0: the evolution stewardship urgently needs

 Logic

 Dependent on [PGS 1], [PGS 2], [PGS 11]

 Gateway to N/A

 Assessment

 Assessment criteria 100 points for this indicator.
 100 points for 7 or more selections from A-M. 75 points for 6 selections from A-M. 50 points for 4-5 selections from A-M. 25 points for 1-3 selections from A-M. 0 points for selecting 'N' in all the applicable columns (1-2).
 Further details: Selecting 'N' in all the applicable columns (1-2) will result in 0/100 points for this indicator.

 Multiplier Moderate

-Indicator ID Dependent on: N/A Sub-section PRI Principle 1-6 Type of indicator PGS 11.2 Gateway to: N/A Roles and responsibilities CORE Does your organisation have governance processes or structures to ensure that your overall political engagement is aligned with your commitment to the principles of PRI, including any political engagement conducted by third parties on your behalf?
-O (A) Yes Describe how y ou do this: [Mandatory free text: large] O (B) No O (B) No Explain why: Explain why: [Mandatory free text: large] C) Not applicable, our organisation does not conduct any form of political engagement directly or through any third parties
+Indicator ID Dependent on: N/A Sub-section PRI Principle Type of indicator PGS 11.2 Gateway to: N/A Roles and responsibilities 1-6 CORE Does your organisation have governance processes or structures to ensure that your overall political engagement is aligned with your commitment to the principles of PRI, including any political engagement conducted by third parties on your behalf?
+O (A) Yes O (A) Yes Describe how you do this: [Mandatory free text: large] O (B) No Explain why: [Mandatory free text: large] O (C) Not applicable, our organisation does not conduct any form of political engagement directly or through any third parties Additional context to your response(s): [Voluntary free text: large]